top of page

 • Know how urgent the surgery is.
 You may not have time to get a second opinion if you need an urgent procedure.

 • When scheduling the surgery, make sure you know how long you can wait for the surgery and push to have it sooner if you can't wait for the next available surgery date.
+(Ask to speak to a supervisor if you need to).

 5